Introducing market segmentation Vs. Target Markets

 A target market is a group of consumers that are statistically most likely to buy the company’s products or services.
 Target marketing involves breaking down the entire market into various segments and planning marketing strategies accordingly for each of them.
-This way, marketing and advertising becomes very efficient and optimized.
+This way, marketing, and advertising can be efficient and optimized.

 Market Segmentation Key Elements